wardi/wardi.github.io/_pages/video_encoding.md

 This is part two of a two-part series.
 [Read part one here](/bad-apple).

-In this post we encode the full Bad Apple video into 32 kilobytes using an 8-bit lookup table to drive an HD44780-powered LCD display.
-We have no CPU so our video "compression" is limited to the features of the LCD display.
+In this post we use Python to encode the full Bad Apple video (3m39s) into 32 kilobytes.
+Our playback hardware has no CPU so our video "compression" is limited to the features of our HD44780-powered LCD display.

-To make it look like we have more than 8 CGRAM characters we carefully juggle them across the 8 x 4 video area and lean on LCD display persistence for the illusion of a full bitmap display.
+We create an illusion of a full bitmap display by carefully juggling 8 CGRAM characters across the 8 x 4 video area and lean on LCD display persistence.

 <!--more-->